-Canada is known for its diversity with residents descendant from all over the world.
-Of all the languages spoken, French and English are considered on the top of the list of useful languages to learn when thinking about immigrating to the country.
-The immigration programs offered by the government test for proficiency in both languages, meaning that French-speakers stand a good chance of success even if their English skills are not as strong.
+Canada is known for its diversity, with residents from all over the world.
+However, as French is one of the national languages of Canada, French speakers have a high chance of moving to Canada.
+The immigration programs offered by the government test for proficiency in both languages, meaning that French speakers stand a good chance of success.

 Because provinces like Québec are mainly French-speaking, assimilation into daily life in these regions is easy for those from other countries where it’s widely spoken.
-Now is the time to immigrate as the federal government has revealed plans to welcome over a million immigrants into Canada within the next three years while still maintaining their heritage, of which French is a vital part.
+Now is the time to immigrate as the federal government has revealed plans to welcome over 465,000 immigrants in 2023, while maintaining their heritage, of which French is vital.
 Find out how to immigrate to Canada as a French-speaker with these perks and programs offered.

 Various immigration programs allow candidates to settle in French-speaking communities.
 The Provincial Nominee Program (PNP) is designed to address specific labour market shortages according to province and anyone eligible can apply but all measure French-speaking ability.
 The federal programs under Express Entry also allow candidates to select French as their first language and to settle anywhere in Canada (except Québec which has its own immigration rules).